 In 1909 Dr. Andrew Bracken bought the home after arriving from Ireland two years earlier and so began the line of Doctors who would live in ‘The Rivers’ for decades to come.
 In 1912 the property passed to Scottish born Dr. John Stewart who had been in the Boer War as a Surgeon-Major.
 He ran his practice from ‘The Rivers’ until he volunteered in WWI.

 Dr. Lentaigne married the daughter of the Bangalow Hotel and they raised their five daughters at ‘The Rivers’.
-Over the years, the family extended the property and Dr. Lentaigne continued to practice and live at ‘Riverview’ until his death at 66 years of age.
+Over the years, the family extended the property and Dr. Lentaigne continued to practice and live at ‘Riverview’

 Experience the rich history for yourself at Bangalow Guesthouse, where we proudly pioneer our heritage.